Cetis/hear/HEAR_1.1_Specification.md

 -   Constraint 11 modified to allow multiple result elements for an assessment
 -   Constraint 30 added so that no resultType can appear more than once in a result
 -   &lt;assessment&gt; element changed
-    + to make the identifier optional
+    + making the identifier optional
-    + to allow an optional title
+    + allowing an optional title
-    + guidance added for title and gradingScheme
+    + adding guidance for title and gradingScheme
-    + to add an example
+    + adding an example
 -   &lt;result&gt; element changed
-    + definition made clearer
+    + making definition clearer
-    + namespace URI removed as no longer valid
+    + removing namespace URI as no longer valid
-    + @resultType attribute explanation expanded
+    + expanding @resultType attribute explanation
-    + @calculationSchemeref attribute introduced
+    + adding new @calculationSchemeref attribute
-    + guidance added for @calculationSchemeRef
+    + adding guidance for @calculationSchemeRef

 ### Patents